Back to Knowledge Center Results

 Is your family feeling a little burned out on its journey to a healthier, more active lifestyle?
 Maintaining momentum and enthusiasm gets harder when motivation dips and the kids start to self-sabotage their commitment to eating healthy, staying active and sticking to new habits.

-The truth: Lifestyle changes are hard, and no magic pills or special short cuts exist to make it quick and easy.
-But that's no excuse to hit the couch, inhale a tub of rocky road and give up.
+The truth is that lifestyle changes are hard, and no magic pills or special short cuts exist to make it quick and easy.
+The good news is, Boys Town Pediatric Weight Management has some helpful tips to keep you going!

 Your friends at SPARK have a recipe that can inspire more healthy behaviors and fewer unhealthy choices.
 All you need to do is put the ingredients together: